rizinorg/cutter/docs/source/user-docs/menus/menu-bar/windows-menu.rst

 **Steps:** Windows -> Types

-Add a new instance of the Disassembly widget
+Add a new instance of the Disassembly Widget
 ----------------------------------------------
 **Description:** Create a new instance of the Disassembly widget in order to view one or multiple locations at the same time.

 **Steps:** Windows -> Add Disassembly

-Add a new instance of the Graph widget
+Add a new instance of the Graph Widget
 ----------------------------------------
 **Description:** Create a new instance of the Graph widget in order to view one or multiple locations at the same time.

 **Steps:** Windows -> Add Graph

-Add a new instance of the Hexdump widget
+Add a new instance of the Hexdump Widget
 -------------------------------------------
 **Description:** Create a new instance of the Hexdump widget in order to view one or multiple locations at the same time.